ibm-cloud-docs/sell/service-pricing.md

 1. Select **Free** from the Type section.
 1. Enter a name for your new plan.
 1. Describe the details of your plan.
 1. Choose the locations where your plan is available.
-All plans for a product use the same location.
+All plans for a product use either Global or Per location.
+By selecting Per location, you can specify different regions or data centers for each plan that you add.
 1. Link a broker to the plan.

    If you haven't finished adding a broker to your account, you will not see this option, and you can continue and save your pricing plan.
 However, you can't complete your pricing plan until the broker is added and linked to your plan.